newchuyalong/libgdx-learning/Extending-the-simple-game.md

 ```

-this code is almost 95% the same as the original implementation, except now we use a constructor instead of the `create()` method of the `ApplicatonListener`, and pass in a Drop object, like in the `MainMenuScreen` class.
+This code is almost 95% the same as the original implementation, except now we use a constructor instead of the `create()` method of the `ApplicationListener`, and pass in a `Drop` object, like in the `MainMenuScreen` class.
 We also start playing the music as soon as the Screen is set to `GameScreen`.

 We also added a string to the top left corner of the game, which tracks the amount of raindrops collected.